laurentperrinet/Perrinet20PredictiveProcessing/README.md

 optimal motor control under axonal delays.
 Let's take the example of a tennis player trying to intercept a passing-shot ball at a (conservative) speed of 20 m/s.
-The position sensed on the retinal space corresponds to the instant when its image formed on the photoreceptors of the retina and reaches our hypothetical motion perception area
-behind: At this instant, the sensed physical position is in fact lagging 1 meter behind, that is, approximately at a significative eccentricity of 45 degrees.
+The position sensed on the retinal space corresponds to the instant when the image was formed on the photoreceptors of the retina and until it reaches our hypothetical motion perception area.
+At this instant, the sensed physical position is in fact lagging 1 meter behind, that is, approximately at an eccentricity of 45 degrees.
 However, the position at the moment of emitting the motor command will be also 45 degrees *ahead* of its present physical position in visual space.
 As a consequence, note that if the player's gaze is directed to the ball at its **present** position, it is in anticipatory fashion of the position of the ball during the (counterfactual) transport of this position during the sensory delay.
 Alternatively, optimal control may direct action (future motion of the eye) to the expected position when motor commands reach the periphery (muscles).
-Such an example illustrates that even with such a small delay, the visual system is faced with ambiguous choices.
+Such an example illustrates that even with such a small delay, the visual system is faced with significative perturbations leading to ambiguous choices.
 This ambiguity is obviously an interesting challenge for modeling predictive processing in the visual system.

-Extending the modeling framework of [@Adams12] for SPEM, it was observed in [@PerrinetAdamsFriston14] that representing hidden states in generalized coordinates provides a simple way of compensating for both these delays.
-A novelty of this approach is to include the delays in the dynamics at the present time by taking advantage of generalized coordinates to create a linear operator on those variables to travel back and forth in time with any delay.
-It is simply formed by using a Taylor expansion of the successive orders in the generalized coordinates which takes this form in matrix form and thus simply by taking the exponential matrix form.
+Extending the modeling framework of [@Adams12] for SPEM, it was observed in [@PerrinetAdamsFriston14] that representing hidden states in generalized coordinates provides a simple way of compensating for both delays.
+A novelty of this approach is to include the delays in the dynamics by taking advantage of generalized coordinates.
+Technically, this defines a linear operator on those variables to travel back and forth in time with any delay.
 Applying such an operator to the FEM generates a slightly different and more complicated formulation.
 However, it is important to note that to compensate for delays, there is no change in the structure of the network but just in how the synaptic weights are tuned (similar to what we had done in the first part):
 "Neurobiologically, the application of delay operators just means changing synaptic connection strengths to take different mixtures of generalized sensations and their prediction errors."